Climate Action Plan

 • Radiant floor heating

-• Geothermal heat pumps keep buildings warm in the winter and cool in the summer.
+• Geothermal heat pumps to heat and cool buildings

 Balancing Cost

-We received a $132,252 grant from the National Endowment for the Humanities (NEH).
-The grant is for the Climate Action Plan.
-The King County Library System Foundation will match the NEH amount.
-The total amount of grant funding for the project is $264,504.
+We received a $132,252 grant from the National Endowment for the Humanities (NEH) to develop the Climate Action Plan.
+The King County Library System Foundation matched the NEH amount.
+The total amount of grant funding for the project was $264,504.

 We will balance financial and environmental responsibility.
 The Climate Action Plan will help guide our budget planning.